-If the inventor is dead, insane or otherwise legally incapacitated, refuses to execute an application, or cannot be found, an application may be made by someone other than the inventor, as specified in Rules 42-47, §§ 409.01-409.03.
+If the inventor is dead, insane or otherwise legally incapacitated, refuses to execute an application, or cannot be found, an application may be made by someone other than the inventor, as specified in rules 42-47, §§ 409.01-409.03.

-409.01 Death of Inventor [R-27]
+409.01 Death of Inventor [R-30]

-Unless a power of attorney is coupled with an interest (i.e., an attorney is assignee or part-assignee), the death of the inventor (or one of the joint inventors) terminates the power of attorney and a new power from the heirs, administrators, executors or assigns is necessary (but see § 409.01(f)) and also a ratification of any amendment filed after the death of the inventor by the first-appointed attorney.
-Such an amendment may, however, save the case from abandonment.
-Therefore ratification is called for together with proof of authority of the one ratifying the action.
-See In re Mattullah, 1912 C.D.
-490; 179 O.G.
-853.
+Unless a power of attorney is coupled with an interest (i.e., an attorney is assignee or partassignee), the death of the inventor (or one of the joint inventors) terminates the power of attorney and a new power from the heirs, administrators, executors or assigns is necessary if the attorney is to remain of record (but see § 409.01 (f)).